The war in Ukraine is playing a special role in France's Bastille Day parade

 "I've asked the minister, the joint chief of staff and the general delegate for armaments to review the pertinence of our organizations, our structures and even the way we look at things ... to sometimes be able to make decisions faster, to coordinate better and with efficiency, and to adapt to the evolutions of conflicts," the president said.

-Macron and other dignitaries are to set to preside over Thursday's event in which more than 6,000 people and 200 horses of France's Republican Guard are participating.
+Macron and other dignitaries presided over Thursday's event in which more than 6,000 people and 200 horses of France's Republican Guard took part, along with 65 planes, 25 helicopters and 181 vehicles.

-A Reaper, a sophisticated American combat drone, was expected to hover over the parade for the first time.
+A Reaper, a sophisticated American combat drone, swooped over the parade for the first time.
 Such a drone embodies the modernization of France's military equipment, and was used in Niger and elsewhere in Africa's Sahel region as part of France's military operation to defeat jihadists.
 Drones are also a powerful symbol of the Ukraine war, where they're being used more intensively than any other war to date.

 The motto of this year's Bastille events, "Share the Flame," is a reference to France hosting the Olympic Games in 2024.
 High-profile Olympic and Paralympic athletes were invited to attend.
 The spectacle closes with a nighttime fireworks show set off from the Eiffel Tower.